Top 10 ‘I Love Lucy’ Episodes, According to Fans on IMDB

 1. Season 4, Episode 16 – “L.A.
 At Last!”

 What happens when Lucy bumps into none other than William Holden at the Brown Derby restaurant?
-Chaos, of course.
+Chaos, of course!
 And, in Mr. Holden’s case, a face full of pie.
-Embarrassed about the gaffe, Lucy is none-too-pleased when Ricky brings Holden back to the apartment to meet Lucy.
-She dons a giant fake nose of Pinnochio-esque proportions, and her disguise goes up in flames.
+Embarrassed, Lucy is none too pleased when Ricky brings Holden back to the apartment to meet Lucy.
+She dons a giant fake nose of Pinocchio-esque proportions, and her disguise goes up in flames.
 Literally.
 Actor and comedian Jack Benny considered this episode such a perfectly executed comedy that he arranged for his writing staff to see it in a special screening at Desilu Studios.
 IMDB fans must agree with Mr. Benny’s assessment since it’s the most highly-rated episode on the platform with 9.5 out of 10 stars.

 2. Season 1, Episode 30 – “Lucy Does a TV Commercial”

 Any I Love Lucy list that doesn’t feature the iconic “Lucy Does a TV Commercial” must not be very well-researched.
 Not only did this episode rank second on TV Guide’s 1997 list of the “100 Greatest TV Episodes of All Time”, but it was Lucille Ball’s favorite episode.
 All it takes is one viewing of the iconic “Vitameatavegamin” scene to see why!
-After Lucy nabs a job filming a commercial for Vitameatavegamin, the lovable redhead is over the moon.
+Lucy is over the moon after she lands a job filming a commercial for Vitameatavegamin.
 The only problem?
 The foul-tasting concoction contains 23% alcohol.
 TV fans everywhere know what happens next.
 “Lucy Does a TV Commercial” currently sits at 9.5 out of 10 stars on IMDB.
 One user hails it as “among the best of any series!”
 We couldn’t agree more!

 3. Season 2, Episode 1 – “Job Switching”

 Season 2 started with a bang!
 Or should we say…a conveyor belt?
 After Fred and Desi complain about the girls’ spending, the foursome agrees to trade duties.
 The boys take on all the housework while Lucy and Ethel go job hunting.
-The two girls score jobs at a chocolate factory, where they quickly learn that the chocolatier industry is no place for novices.
-Interestingly, the lady making chocolates with Lucy in one scene was an actual candy maker from See’s Candies in Los Angeles.
+The two girls score jobs at a chocolate factory, where they quickly learn that the chocolatier industry is no place for rookies.
 “Job Switching” sits only slightly below the previous entry on this list, with 9.4 out of 10 stars.

 4. Season 5, Episode 23 – “Lucy’s Italian Movie”